stuffa/env_sensor/README.md

 This method in turm uses the

-The SIM7020e comes with a default configuration that includes echo (ATE1) however after a factory-reset (AT&F) the configuration is different to shipping defaults for example, echo is disabled
+The SIM7020e comes with a default configuration that includes echo (ATE1) however, after a factory-reset (AT&F) the configuration is different to shipping defaults, for example, echo is disabled

-The +CPIN unsolicited message cones after the initial AT command if you wait for CPIN before sendind AT it will never come An AT command must first be sent, then the +CPIN message is sent
+The +CPIN unsolicited message comes after the initial AT command if you wait for CPIN before sending AT, it will never come.
+An AT command must first be sent, then the +CPIN message is sent

 DNS also sends an unsolicited message